Chimoneg27/Pokemon-Gallery/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank the microverse staff for doing their best to equip us with the necesarry skills to start our software engineering carreers.
 I would also like to thank my coding partners who have helped me along the way.

+I also would like to appreciate GitHub: [@ismayito](https://github.com/ismayito) and GitHub: [@Chimoneg27](https://github.com/Chimoneg27) for the collaboration and teamwork towards the implementation of this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>